nens/lizard-docs/source/c_introduction.rst

 ================

 We support multiple types of data uploads.
-Data can be uploaded manually, via the data management interface, or you can set up real-time data connections using the API.
+Data can be uploaded manually, via the :ref:`data management interface <data_management>`, or you can set up real-time data connections using the API.
-We can also provide support on either manual or automatic data uploads.
+We can also provide support on either manual or automatic data uploads. \
+This section deals with the data upload through the API.

 .. note::
     Please note that Lizard assumes the data to be in UTC